Visit Hostile Terrain 94 at the Corcoran

-We invite you to participate and explore the rich materials, such as reading lists, audio files and playlists, and virtual events connected to this exhibit.
-Throughout the fall semester we will be completing the toe tags representing lives lost and installing them on the map of the Sonoran Desert of Arizona installed in the atrium of the Corcoran Flagg Building.
+We invite you to participate and explore the rich materials, such as reading lists, audio files and playlists, and view past virtual events connected to this exhibit.
+You can also watch the exhibit go up in Corcoran's Rotunda in the video below.

 Check back on this website to learn how to help with toe tags while practicing COVID-19 social distancing and safety protocols.